 Most importantly, we think that these transformations must be rational and practical extensions of existing science and technologies, and not reliant on yet-to-be-invented solutions.
 For example, shifting from gasoline powered to electric powered cars would be entirely feasible within our current transportation systems; or shifting from fossil fuel energy to renewable energies and thorium nuclear energy is now technically and economically feasible, even though these technologies face huge implementation hurdles.

 What are these transformations?

-We have focused on 10 of the most important transformations we think are required to facilitate the transformation of our cites from parasitic to regenerative symbiotic cities:
+We have focused on what we think are 9 of the most important transformations required to facilitate the transformation of our cites from parasitic to regenerative symbiotic cities:

 1. Zero-Carbon Energy Economy: Transforming from a carbon intensive energy economy to a net-zero carbon energy economy;

 2. Ecosystem Services Infrastructure: Developing ecosystem services infrastructure to support the generation of ecosystem services;